bellons91/personal-tech-notes/azure/Azure Storage Account/Blob Storage Tiers.md

 Copying an archived blob to an online destination tier is supported within the same storage account only.
 You can't copy an archived blob to a destination blob that is also in the archive tier.

 An alternative to copying the blob is to change it's access tier, using the Set Blob Tier command.
-However, this operation does not change the last modified time, so a [[azure-blob-storage-lifecycle]] policy may move it back to the Archive tier.
+However, this operation does not change the last modified time, so a [[Azure Blob Storage lifecycle]] policy may move it back to the Archive tier.